July 2, 2015. El Al, flight 6, Los Angeles - Israel

 To come to terms with themselves, their past, they must come here and live with us for a while.
 They must complete the journey.

 Everyone talks about the destruction of over six million Jews in Europe during World War Two, crimes committed by the Nazis and their very willing accomplices in many countries, but there is more.

-What many ignore is that along with the lives lost much property was lost.
-The property of millions of Jews, the bank accounts, the homes, businesses and art works, valued at many billions of dollars, was also stolen.
-Add to this the "back-pay" for slave labor.
+What many ignore is that along with the lives lost much property was also lost.
+The property of millions of Jews, the bank accounts, the homes, the businesses and the art works, valued at many billions of dollars, was also stolen.
+Add to that "back pay" for slave labor during all those years.

 On suffering and death there can be no price, but on property there can be.

 In September 1951 Chancellor Konrad Adenauer of West Germany addressed his parliament: "...unspeakable crimes have been committed in the name of the German people, calling for moral and material indemnity....The Federal Government are prepared, jointly with representatives of Jewry and the State of Israel...to bring about a solution of the material indemnity problem, thus easing the way to the spiritual settlement of infinite suffering."

 This lead to what became known in Israel simply as "reparations".

 I used to work in a bank in Jerusalem.
 I recall at a certain time each month elderly Jews with heavy foreign accents would come in to collect their reparations, a small monthly stipend from the German government.

 Contrary to the understanding of our young German friend, it is not "The Jews" who receive this stipend but only Survivors who can prove what assets they have lost.
 The vast overwhelming majority of the financial losses of the Jewish people of Europe have never been recovered, and never will be.
 What we have received is not even a drop in the ocean. (and this expression is not used in an aggerated tone).